Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Methodology: Psychophysiology-aided Speech Attribute Detection ( PASAD )

-PASAD utilizes a novel Hyper-LSTM unit (shown in Fig. \ref{fig:bilstm_b}) that includes four components: reference-extractor, feature-extractor, auxiliary $LSTM_{aux}$, and main $LSTM_{main}$.
-At each timestamp $t$, the feature-extractor and the reference-extractor block generate the embeddings of the $500$ ms spectrogram and psychophysiological parameters.
-Notably, CWS vs. CWNS classification inferences generating main-$LSTM_{main}$ takes only the spectrogram embedding as input.
+\textbf{\textit{Overview:}} \textit{PASAD} utilizes a novel \textit{Hyper-LSTM} unit (shown in \textit{Fig.} \ref{fig:bilstm_b}) that includes four components: reference-extractor, feature-extractor, auxiliary $LSTM_{aux}$, and main $LSTM_{main}$.
+At each timestamp $t$, the feature-extractor and the reference-extractor block generate the embeddings of the $500$ ms Mel-spectrogram and psychophysiological parameters.
+Classification inferences generating main-$LSTM_{main}$ take only the Mel-spectrogram embedding as input.

-Conventional LSTM network unit \cite{cheng2016long} comprises four gates.
-The forget gate $W_{f}$ decides how much information from the previous timestamps should be kept.
-Both input gate $W_{i}$ and new-memory gate $W_{g}$ quantify the importance of the new input $x_t$ at timestamp $t$ and updates the cell state $c_t$ accordingly.
-The output gate $W_{o}$ decides the new hidden state $h_t$, considering $c_t$, $h_{t-1}$, and $x_t$.
-Combined, these gates identify the importance of the input $x_t$ compared to the overall sequential data.
-These gate weights are learned during training, and they are fixed across timestamps during evaluation.
+Conventional LSTM unit \cite{cheng2016long} comprises four gates.
+Combined, these gates identify the importance of the input $x_t$ at timestamp $t$ compared to the overall sequential data.
+These gate weights are fixed across timestamps during evaluation.
 Hence, LSTM is incapable of dynamic input importance extraction.

-In the presented Hyper-LSTM unit (Fig. \ref{fig:bilstm_b}), the gate weights of $LSTM_{main}$ are flexible.
+In the presented \textit{Hyper-LSTM} unit (\textit{Fig.} \ref{fig:bilstm_b}), the gate weights of $LSTM_{main}$ are flexible.
 At each timestamp, the auxiliary $LSTM_{aux}$ takes the psychophysiological parameters and spectrogram embedding to dynamically generate the $LSTM_{main}$’s gate weights for that corresponding timestamp.
-This means that the $LSTM_{main}$ network generates the class inferences, taking fluent speech spectrograms as input, where the $LSTM_{main}$’s gate weights that identify each timestamp’s speech information importance are adaptive and generated utilizing the speaker's physiological parameters (i.e., indicative to their arousal states).
-Therefore, PASAD performs classification utilizing only speech information (further discussed in section \ref{Eval:dataleakage}).
-However, dynamic $LSTM_{main}$-gate-weight generation enables important speech acoustic information extraction adaptive to the speaker’s real-time psychophysiology, hence resulting in better CWS vs. CWNS classification performance.
-Such architecture enables applying SHAP on the $LSTM_{main}$ network and identifying the importance of different frequencies (and corresponding amplitudes) across time from the fluent speech spectrogram in differentiating CWS vs. CWNS (section \ref{Model interpretation}).
+This means that the $LSTM_{main}$ network generates the class inferences, taking only fluent speech spectrograms as input; however, the $LSTM_{main}$’s gate weights that identify each timestamp’s speech information importance are adaptive and generated utilizing the speaker's physiological parameters.
+Such architecture enables applying SHAP on the $LSTM_{main}$ network and identifying the important speech attributes from the participant's fluent speech spectrogram (Discussed in Appendix \ref{appendix:shap}).

-Another contribution of the presented approach is the effective spectrogram embedding generation.
-The presented Feature-Extractor block (section \ref{non-local}) is a novel integration of a non-local network followed by convolution layers that extracts the pairwise and unary relations of all frequencies across time.